 About <Immune Nations>

 The COVID-19 pandemic has raised urgent questions related to the effective use of vaccines and has led to polarized global debates on vaccine equity.
-In turn, this has stimulated discourse around a number of broader ethical issues such as access to health care, as well as balancing personal freedom and public health.
-The forces behind polarized vaccine debates are complex, involving many players including the media, funding agencies, corporations and the scientific/academic community itself (and made more complex by the influx of fraudulent misinformation that undermines public confidence in vaccines).
-All of this complexity generates anxiety that hinders society’s ability to have a reasoned, rational and respectful discussion around scaling up the life-saving potential of vaccines.
-Art/creative research has the potential to play an important role in helping to foster a more nuanced discourse around vaccines by articulating elusive or emotionally charged issues in ways that other forms of communication often cannot.
+In turn, this has stimulated discourse around a number of broader ethical issues such as access to health care and balancing personal freedom with public health.
+The forces behind polarized vaccine debates are complex, involving many players including the media, funding agencies, corporations, and the scientific/academic community itself (and made more complex by the influx of fraudulent misinformation that undermines public confidence in vaccines).
+All of this complexity generates anxiety that too often hinders society’s ability to engage in respectful discussion around the life-saving potential of vaccines.
+Art / creative research plays an important role in helping to foster a more nuanced discourse around vaccines by articulating elusive or emotionally charged issues in ways that other forms of communication often cannot.

 <Immune Nations> is the first multi-year research-based exhibition to specifically address the issue of vaccination from a collaborative, interdisciplinary perspective, attentive to the arts and its many roles for advocacy and political intervention.
 The outcome of a multi-year project that was developed prior to the pandemic (2014-2017), the exhibition was designed to explore complex issues related to the use and distribution of vaccines in the world today, and the capacity of artistic research to solicit complex forms of affective engagement when dealing with difficult and divisive social and political topics such as global vaccination.